 Of course, some of these staff will leave your company and it'll be out of your control.
 However, there are many common reasons why talented employees choose to work elsewhere that can be resolved.

+Therefore, you need to be able to recognize why you have high turnover rates and put plans in place to address these issues.
 Here are some of the most likely reasons why your employees are leaving, and what you can do about it:

 Most of the talented employees in your business are ambitious and that isn't all about getting the highest salary possible.
 People want to know that the company they work for has a clear vision and is making steps to achieve it.
 This covers a lot of your business model but it's important that you are making it a priority to communicate to employees about the direction you are heading in.